Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra

 is a symmetric monoidal left adjoint.
 On Picard elements this composite sends $\Ss_2^{s,w}$ to $\Ss_2^{s,*,2w}[a^{-1}]$.
 The map $\tau$ is sent to $\ta^2$. \end{prop}

 In conclusion, we have a pair of functors

 which are each the identity on spectra after inverting $\ta$ and $\tau$.
-It would be very interesting to obtain a better computational understanding of the $a$-local category and the behavoir of these two functors.
-More ambitously, we ask,
+It would be very interesting to obtain a better computational understanding of the $a$-local category and the behavior of these two functors.
+More ambitiously, we ask:

 \begin{qst} Is there a good description of the full subcategory of $a$-local objects in $\SHRat$?
 What geometric information does the $a$-localization of a smooth projective variety $X$ remember? \end{qst}